-Use of professional collaboration time (1.1.50)
+Use of Professional Collaboration Time (1.1.50)

-Routine opportunities are created for teachers to talk about student goals and develop strategies with on-going reflection about their effectiveness.
+Regular opportunities are created for teachers to talk about student goals and develop strategies, with ongoing reflection about their effectiveness.

-- Encourage school and district leaders to ensure teachers have adequate time for collaboration. - Develop, implement, and monitor a plan for training teachers in collaboration meeting protocols. - Continue to provide collaboration time for teachers as they strive to become a professional learning community. - Promote a culture of learning that communicates and supports high expectations for all students, including the most underserved and vulnerable. - Review the structure of time in the school.
-Examine how much time is available daily, weekly, monthly and annually for teachers to collaborate. - Different ways of knowing and expressing knowledge are valued, defined, and measured. - Teachers confidently communicate that all students are capable of engaging in challenging work.
+- Encourage school and district leaders to ensure that teachers have adequate time for collaboration. - Develop, implement, and monitor a plan for training teachers in protocols for collaboration meetings. - Continue to provide collaboration time for teachers as they strive to become a professional learning community. - Promote a culture of learning that communicates and supports high expectations for all students, including the most underserved and vulnerable. - Review the structure of time in the school.
+Examine how much time is available daily, weekly, monthly, and annually for teachers to collaborate. - Ensure that different ways of knowing and expressing knowledge are valued, defined, and measured. - Ensure that teachers confidently communicate that all students are capable of engaging in challenging work.